lbparticles/lbparticles/paper/paper.md

 ## `Precomputer`

 The Precomputer class is where the analytic part of the model is computed.
 It is initialised with a given Potential and then passed to Particle objects that will move within the potential.
+A benefit of the Precomputer class' design is that

 ## `Particle`